-Famous for helping create Hugh Jackman’s ‘Wolverine’ body, David produces each client’s diet and fitness programme himself (although he has a team who deal the admin – as well as a nutritionist who helps with the diet side of things).
+Famous for helping create Hugh Jackman’s ‘Wolverine’ body, David produces each client’s diet and fitness programme himself (although he has a nutritionist who helps with the meal side of things).

-Personal best: You shouldn’t get bored by repetitive meals on David’s plan: each of the seven low-carb breakfast, lunch and dinner recipes (and each of the seven high-carb alternatives) have the exact same macro breakdowns and number of calories, meaning you have 42 different meal options to choose from each meal.
+Personal best: You shouldn’t get bored by repetitive meals on David’s plan: each of the seven low-carb breakfast, lunch and dinner recipes (and each of the seven high-carb alternatives) have the exact same macro breakdowns and number of calories, meaning you have 42 different meal options to choose from for any given meal.